Yupan Liu

 profile.jpg

 My name is Yupan Liu (ๅˆ˜ๅฎ‡ๆ”€ in Simplified Chinese).
-I am a postdoctoral researcher (designated assistant professor), supervised by Prof. Franรงois Le Gall, in the Graduate School of Mathematics at Nagoya University.
+I am a postdoctoral researcher, supervised by Prof. Thomas Vidick, at the School of Computer and Communication Sciences, ร‰cole Polytechnique Fรฉdรฉrale de Lausanne.

-Previously, I received my bachelorโ€™s degree in Computer Science from Zhejiang University in July 2017.
-Afterward, I earned my M.Sc. degree in Computer Science from the Hebrew University of Jerusalem in March 2020.
-More recently, I obtained my Ph.D. degree in Mathematics, advised by Prof. Franรงois Le Gall, from Nagoya University in March 2025.
+Previously, I received my B.Eng. in Computer Science from Zhejiang University in July 2017.
+Afterward, I earned my M.Sc. in Computer Science from the Hebrew University of Jerusalem in March 2020.
+More recently, I obtained my Ph.D. in Mathematics from Nagoya University in March 2025, advised by Prof. Franรงois Le Gall, where I later continued as a postdoctoral researcher (designated assistant professor) until September 2025.

 Research Interests